 Aftercare, such as an IOP program or outside meetings, plays just as critical of a role.
 In the same way, people don’t stop taking their medications for heart disease, people shouldn’t stop pursuing support for their recovery.

-Going to heroin rehab in Pennsylvania can be a life-changing decision for someone who is addicted to it.
+Going to a heroin rehabilitation center can be a life-changing decision for someone who is addicted to it.
 But it can take some time to convince people that it is a good idea for them to get clean.